nlpsandbox/nlpsandbox.io/README.md

 ### Push pages to Synapse

-The commands below pushed the pages in [pages] to [NLP Sandbox Staging website].
+The commands below pushed the pages in [wiki] to [NLP Sandbox Staging website].

 ```
 cd pages